srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_E2E/source/index.rst

 The final step is to register the UE to the list of subscribers through the Open5GS WebUI.
 The values for each field should match what is in the UE config file, under the [USIM] section.

 .. note::
-   Make sure to correctly configure the APN, if this is not done correctly the UE will not connect.
+   Make sure to correctly configure the APN, if this is not done correctly the UE will not connect to the internet.